saadl27/PuckoPolis/README.md

 ## Small tutorial on .gitignore use

-- The purpose of the .gitignore file is simply to tell to `ignore` (`untrack`) specific files or folders

-- In fact, you may have at some point committed "useless" files to your repository

-- Such files could be build generated, libraries or anything not relevant to be pushed on the remote

-- First of all those files takes place on the Github repository, which can greatly increase the downloading and uploading size per commit and unnecessarily polue everywhere (github.com and each local repositories)
+The purpose of the .gitignore file is simply to tell to `ignore` (`not track`) specific files or folders.
+In fact, you may have at some point committed "useless" files to your repository.
+Such files could be build generated, libraries or anything not relevant to be pushed on the remote.
+Those files are then pushed on the Github repository, which can greatly increase the downloading and uploading size per commit and unnecessarily polute the repository on both github.com and on every local repository.

 >***

 >[!WARNING]
->From now on, you should **ALWAYS check to have a .gitignore and properly configure it**
+>From now on, you should **ALWAYS ensure you have a .gitignore and properly configure it**

 >***